Slipping rib syndrome: Symptoms

 The presentation of slipping rib syndrome varies for each individual and can present at one or both sides of the rib cage, with symptoms appearing primarily in the abdomen and back.
 Pain is most commonly presented as episodic and varies from a minor nuisance to severely impacting quality of life.
-It has been reported for symptoms to last minutes to hours.
+It has been reported that symptoms can last from minutes to hours.

 One of the commonly reported symptoms of this condition is the sensation of "popping" or "clicking" of the lower ribs as a result of subluxation of the cartilaginous joints.
 Individuals with SRS report an intense, sharp pain that can radiate from the chest to the back, and may be reproducible by pressing on the affected rib(s).
 A dull, aching sensation has also been reported by some affected individuals.
 Certain postures or movements may exacerbate the symptoms, such as stretching, reaching, coughing, sneezing, lifting, bending, sitting, sports activities, and respiration.
 There have also been reports of vomiting and nausea associated with the condition.

 Risk factors

 The causes of slipping rib syndrome are unclear, although several risk factors have been suggested.
 The condition often accompanies a history of physical trauma.
 This observation could explain reports of the condition among athletes, as they are at increased risk for trauma, especially for certain full-contact sports such as hockey, wrestling, and American football.
 There have also been reports of slipping rib syndrome among other athletes, such as swimmers, which could plausibly result from repetitive upper body movements coupled with high physical demands.

-Reported incidents in which no history of traumatic impact to the chest wall has been described are considered a gradual onset.
+Reported incidents, in which no history of traumatic impact to the chest wall has been described, are considered a gradual onset condition.
 Slipping rib syndrome may also result from the presence of a birth defect, such as an unstable bifid rib.
 Generalized hypermobility has also been suggested to be a possible further risk factor.